s9y/s9y.github.io/docs/faq/index.md

 You can easily fix this by entering your admin panel with the "http://localhost/serendipity_admin.php" URL.
 Then enter the configuration area, and set "URL Rewriting" to "None" and save your config.
 Make sure your .htaccess file is writable!

-Another problem that calls this symtopms is that your .htaccess file might not be parsed/readable by the webserver.
+Another problem that calls this symptoms is that your .htaccess file might not be parsed/readable by the webserver.
 Check your permissions or contact your provider to check the Apache errorlogs for detailed information.

 What can also affect the symptom of "no stylesheets are used" is if you enabled the 'embed' directive in Serendipity Configuration.
 As mentioned in the Configuration, if you enabled this setting, you must take care for the HTML head and body sections for yourself, Serendipity only outputs the straight content and nothing different.
 So either disable the embed mode, or use it as intended. :-)

-#### When I try to send trackbacks, they always fail!

-Sending trackbacks is explained here [Trackbacks/Pingbacks](http://www.s9y.org/48.html) in the section "How to create a trackback".
-This chapter also explains, why trackbacks might fail.

-#### My IE browser displays PNG images weirdly and I get "Access Denied" Javascript errors!

-Serendipity requires you to configure the HTTP URL you are using to access your blog within the Configuration section.
-If you entered "http://www.example.com/" in that configuration field, you are required to only use that URL to access your blog.
-Else, plugins like the Browsercompatibility plugin (that loads a javascript for showing transparent PNG images for the IE) fail to load their scripts because access through domain boundaries is not allowed.

-The solution is to either properly use and configure the domains you want to use, or to enable the "HTTP-Host autodetection" in your Serendipity Configuration.
-If you enable this, Serendipity will always use the same host for follow-up request like your visitor initially used.

 #### What is "Spartacus"?
 How do I install Spartacus?

-Spartacus is the name of the Serendipity Online Plugin Repository, and the name of the correspondig plugin of your Serendipity Weblog that connects to this repository.
+Spartacus is the name of the Serendipity Online Plugin Repository, and the name of the corresponding plugin of your Serendipity blog that connects to this repository.

 You can view all the plugins of that repository on http://spartacus.s9y.org.